 Aayenda Jewelry orders have provided work for 1200 artisans, including 300 war widows, who hand carve fine lapis and turquoise beads.

-The first grantee was Khala Zainab Zada, a graduate of the Future Brilliance jewelry design and trainer of trainers (TOT) courses delivered in Jaipur in 2013.
-With her grant, Khala was able to complete construction of a bead-making training workshop in her remote village in Balkh Province.
+Khala Zada, a graduate of the Future Brilliance jewelry design and trainer of trainers (TOT) courses delivered in Jaipur in 2013, was awarded a grant to complete construction of a bead-making training workshop in her remote village in Balkh Province.
 She then used the teacher training skills she acquired from Future Brilliance to train a further 60 local women in bead making.

 Khala then shop-fit a retail outlet in Mazar-e-Sharif using royalty funds generated by sales of Aayenda.
 She now markets her own and her students’ very beautiful, beaded jewelry to local customers at her own boutique.